-- 1. Demonstrates an ability to develop, administer, track, and measure intervention outcomes effectively. - 2.
+- 1. Demonstrates an ability to incorporate an empirical and theoretical knowledge base as well as an awareness of empirical and theoretical bases regarding patient treatment issues. - 2.
 Demonstrates an initiative to research relevant empirical literature, evaluate the methodology and relevance of outcome to clinical practice, discriminate the appropriate application of research evidence, and show an appreciation for evidence-based treatment modalities and intervention. - 3.
-Demonstrates an ability to clarify theoretically-based client conceptualizations and treatment plans in supervision. - 4.
-Demonstrates an ability to incorporate an empirical and theoretical knowledge base as well as an awareness of empirical and theoretical bases regarding client treatment issues. - 5.
-Demonstrates an awareness and command of evidence-based supervisor competencies.
+Demonstrates an ability to clarify theoretically-based patient conceptualizations and treatment plans in supervision. - 4.
+Applies literature to provide effective consultative services (assessment and intervention) in most routine and some complex cases. - 5.
+Evaluates practice activities using accepted techniques. - 6.
+Provides effective supervised supervision to less advanced students, peers, or other service providers in typical cases appropriate to the service setting.